2015 alex rumford 2015 alex rumford

 But is it a good picture?
 Well, as I've been saying, sometimes it's hard to see past the fame of a person and judge a photograph objectively.
 In the end - and despite there being only a couple of decent images of Julia online anywhere - she never made my portfolio because I don't think the image is strong enough.

 So much for fame.
 Next are three leading ladies who are (perhaps?) less-recognised still but nonetheless hugely influential, powerful and successful.
 We have President of International Markets for Mastercard, Ann Cairns; Chief Corporate Affairs Officer at Pearson, Kate James; and Vice-President EMEA for Facebook, Nicola Mendelsohn.
 All these did make my portfolio - but not with these photos.
-Other images from the shoots were stronger (please take a look in my corporate and portrait galleries).
+Other images from the shoots were stronger (take a look in my business and portrait galleries).

 Let's assume you don't recognise them, and, unlike with Julia Donaldson, there's no immediate association going on even once named.
 Does their business or their high position affect your judgment?
 As it happens, two have appeared in national newspapers fairly recently, so will be recognisable to some.
 But does it matter?
 Does it make a difference how you view them?

-It comes down to historicism - the extent and angle to which the background to an image influences our opinion.
+It comes down to historicism - the extent and angle to which the background (to an image, here) influences our opinion.
 Perhaps we like to think we can be more objective, but there's much more going on here.
 We can't help but frame our view with external knowledge, a cultural climate, and our personal bias and taste.

 *Not unique, since many other photographers are positioned in the same place.
 And not exciting with respect to a photographer's more creative and/or less newsworthy portfolios.
 To put it another way, if the images weren't of global sports superstars winning the Olympics, but instead showed (otherwise identical) shots from, say, the second-round heats at the U-21 Commonwealth games, they'd be unlikely to feature in a portfolio.